rory-bedford/antelop-docs/docs/source/python/analysis.rst

 Writing custom functions
 ------------------------

-Analysis functions in antelope are written as classes decorated by the `antelope_analysis` decorator.
+Analysis functions in antelop are written as classes decorated by the `antelop_analysis` decorator.
 The class name can be anything, but must be unique and should be somewhat descriptive of the function's behaviour.
 These classes must define the following attributes:

 * `name`: (str) The name of the function, as it will be accessed in the gui and python interface.
 * `query`: (str or list[str]) The name of the table that the function will query to give you the primary key.
 Note this does not mean the function will only query this table, but it will run in parallel on all keys in this table, or a subset of these keys.
 The query attribute could also be a list, which we discuss later.